near/docs/docs/1.concepts/abstraction/relayers.md

 ![relayer-overview](/docs/assets/welcome-pages/relayer-overview.png)

-Relayers are a natural consequence of [NEP-366: Meta Transactions](https://github.com/near/NEPs/blob/master/neps/nep-0366.md), a special type of transaction which can be best understood as an intent.
+Relayers are a natural consequence of [Meta Transactions](meta-tx.md) ([NEP-366](https://github.com/near/NEPs/blob/master/neps/nep-0366.md)), a special type of transaction that can be best understood as an intent.

-The user expresses: "I want to do a specific action on chain" and signs this intent **off-chain**, but does not send it to the network.
+The user expresses: _"I want to do a specific action on chain"_ and signs this intent **off-chain**, but does not send it to the network.
 Instead, they send the intent to a `Relayer`, which wraps the message into an actual transaction, attaches the necessary funds, and sends it to the network.

 <details>
 <summary> Technical Details </summary>